 There are several effective strategies to reduce GHG emissions from fuel combustion in refineries, including (1) improving energy efficiency, (2) switching to cleaner fuels, (3) electrification, and (4) incorporating renewable energy (see Exhibit 1).

-Exhibit 1: Decarbonization strategies to reduce refineries’ GHG emissions from fuel combustion.
+Exhibit 1: Decarbonization strategies to reduce refineries’ GHG emissions from fuel combustion

 Below, we delve in detail into each of the strategies and options to reduce refineries’ GHG emissions from fuel combustion outlined in Exhibit 1, highlighting their maturity and use cases at refiners.

-ADI Analytics is a prestigious, boutique consulting firm specializing in oil & gas, energy transition, and chemicals since 2009.
-We bring deep, first-rate expertise in a broad range of markets including renewable energy procurement and Scope 2 emission reduction strategies, where we support Fortune 500, mid-sized and early-stage companies, and investors with consulting services, research reports, and data and analytics, with the goal of delivering actionable outcomes to help our clients achieve tangible results.
+ADI is a prestigious, boutique consulting firm specializing in oil and gas, energy, and chemicals since 2009.
+We bring deep expertise in a broad range of markets where we support Fortune 500, mid-sized and early-stage companies, and investors with consulting services, research reports, and data and analytics, with the goal of delivering actionable outcomes to help our clients achieve tangible results.

-We also host the ADI Forum, one of Houston’s distinguished industry conferences, to bring c-suite executives from oil & gas, energy transition, and chemicals together for meaningful dialogue and strategic insights across the value chains.
+We also host the ADI Forum that brings c-suite executives together for meaningful dialogue and strategic insights across the oil & gas, energy transition, and chemicals value chains.
+Learn more about the ADI Forum.

 Subscribe to our newsletter or contact us to learn more.